-Note that we defined in \eqref{star} the Lie bracket of a universal covering of a locally loop algebra, using a symmetric bilinear form $(\cdot, \cdot)$ on a locally loop algebra.
-More precisely, one can write $(\cdot, \cdot)=\tr(\cdot, \cdot)\otimes\epsilon(\cdot, \cdot)$, where $\epsilon(t^m, t^n)=\delta_{m+n,0}$.
-In fact, it is easily checked that this form is invariant, graded (as a form of a Lie torus), and nondegenerate.
-We simply say a {\bf form} for a symmetric invariant graded bilinear form on a Lie $G$-torus.
-We will use the following lemma later:
+Note that in \eqref{star}, we defined the Lie bracket of a universal covering of a locally loop algebra using a symmetric bilinear form $(\cdot, \cdot)$ on a locally loop algebra.
+In particular, we can write $(\cdot, \cdot)=\tr(\cdot, \cdot)\otimes\epsilon(\cdot, \cdot)$, where $\epsilon(t^m, t^n)=\delta_{m+n,0}$.
+In fact, it is easy to check that this form is invariant, graded (as a form of a Lie torus defined in \cite{Y2}), and nondegenerate.
+We simply refer to a {\bf form} for a symmetric invariant graded bilinear form on a Lie $G$-torus.
+We use the following lemma later.

-\lemma There exists a nonzero form on a locally Lie $1$-torus.
-Also, such a form is unique up to a nonzero scalar.
+\lemma A nonzero form on a locally Lie $1$-torus exists.
+In addition, this form is unique up to a nonzero scalar.
 In particular, a form of a locally loop algebra is equal to $c(\cdot,\cdot)$ for some $c\in F$, where $(\cdot, \cdot)$ is used in \eqref{star}.

 \endlemma